 The frayed texture of this beautiful bedding gives character to an otherwise neutral color scheme.
 The natural texture of the fabric reflects the rustic vibe of a stained wood headboard.
 A coordinating lumbar pillow has a similar shaggy texture and ties in a small amount of soft purple.

 This modern bedroom decor integrates every shade on the spectrum between black and white—plus a major pop of color thanks to a bright orange headboard.
 This gray bedding idea makes picking a color scheme simple.
 Black, white, and gray are easy to work with because of their ability to stand out against one another.

 Keep Three Sets of Sheets for Each Bed

+Rosy sheets add a hidden pop of color underneath white and gold bedding.
 When you're stocking the linen closet, think variety.
 A set of sateen or percale sheets in your preferred color scheme will keep the bed cool and comfortable in summer.
 For winter, a flannel set provides cozy warmth.
 It's also a good idea to have three sets of sheets: one on the bed, one in the closet, and one in the laundry.
 Rotating sheets makes them last longer.

 Balance Color and Pattern with White

 Bold patterns and colors dominate this eclectic bedroom decor.
 Mismatched throw pillows and a blue nightstand add a fun and creative twist.
 A white coverlet and white walls provide relief from the mix of pinks and blues.

 Combining almost any bright color with navy will create a preppy look.
 Greek key accent pillows match the streamlined shapes in the furnishings, while a flourished Kelly green pattern on Euro pillows and window treatments adds contrasting pattern.
 A natural rug grounds the vibrant bedroom decor.